SMPyBandits/SMPyBandits/README.md

 ----

 ## How to run the experiments ?
-First, install the requirements:
+*First*, install the requirements:
 ```bash
 pip install -r requirements.txt
 ```

-Then it should be very straight forward to run some experiment.
+*Then*, it should be very straight forward to run some experiment.
-This will plot run the simulation, average them (by `repetitions`) and plot the results:
+This will run the simulation, average them (by `repetitions`) and plot the results:
 ```bash
 python main.py
 ```